dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

   WSAStartup()            71AB6a55
   WSAGetLastError()       71AB3CCE

 kernel32.dll:
   LoadLibraryA()          7C801D7B
   ExitProcess()           7C81CAFA
   WaitForSingleObject()   7C802530
   CreateProcessA()        7C80236B
   SetStdHandle()          7C81D363

 msvcrt.dll:
   system()                77C293C7
 ```

 # Shellcoding

 I won't go in depths about shellcoding in general here, but when you write shellcode for an exploit, you need to take certain precautions.
 For instance, hardcoding null bytes (0x00) will terminate strings and will most certain break the code.
 Also, you can't store strings like you would normally.
 Instead you can tricks, such as jmp-call-pop or pushing strings on the stack or to registers.
-I would recommend the course SLAE32 from PentesterAcademy to get a deeper understanding of shellcoding.
+I would recommend the course <a href="https://www.pentesteracademy.com/course?id=3">SLAE32 from PentesterAcademy</a> to get a deeper understanding of shellcoding.

 # Bindshell (port 4444)